 - A study by ICM Research reveals that employers in England rate qualified higher apprentices as 25 per cent more employable than those who took an alternative route into work.

-We are excited to be developing a wider range of higher and degree apprenticeships:
+We are excited to be both offering and developing a wide range of higher and degree apprenticeships:

 If you are interested in becoming an apprentice, or if you are an employer who wants to find out more about starting an apprenticeship scheme, please contact email@example.com.